nodejs/nodejs.dev/src/documentation/0011-node-repl/index.md

 node script.js
 ```

-If we omit the filename, we use it in REPL mode:
+If we run the node command without any arguments, we use it in REPL mode:

 ```bash
 node